yvanrichard/nz-elections/README.md

-# New Zealand elections results
+# New Zealand election results
 Results of past elections from electionresults.govt.nz